holisticon/angular-demo/README.md

 * Functions that are free of any Angular-specific dependencies are easy to test as not testing module has to be initialized.
 * The component itself can be unit-tested without going into all the specifics of the business logic.
-* Instead of being bound to a component, the logic can now be used in all kinds of contexts (e.g. ngrx reducers, effects and selectors, services, RxJS streams and templates (see below)) and it can also be easily changed for the whole application.
+* Instead of being bound to a component, the logic can now be used in all kinds of contexts (e.g. NgRx reducers, effects and selectors, services, RxJS streams and templates (see below)) and it can also be easily changed for the whole application.
 * By separating the logic from any Angular-specific dependencies, they may be moved in to shared libraries which can also be used in non-Angular projects.
 * The function is not bound to how the data is retrieved.